cedx/grinder-php-minify/README.md

 ```

 ## Usage
-The plug-in provides a set of functions that take a list of [PHP](https://secure.php.net) script as input, and removes the comments and whitespace in this file by applying the [`php_strip_whitespace()`](https://secure.php.net/manual/en/function.php-strip-whitespace.php) function on their contents.
+The plug-in provides a set of functions that take a list of [PHP](https://secure.php.net) scripts as input, and remove the comments and whitespace in this file by applying the [`php_strip_whitespace()`](https://secure.php.net/manual/en/function.php-strip-whitespace.php) function on their contents.

 > Whenever a function expects a directory or file parameter, you can specify it as an instance of [`FileSystemEntity`](https://api.dartlang.org/stable/1.24.2/dart-io/FileSystemEntity-class.html) or  as a string (e.g. its path).